Ang Lee: Early life and education

-Ang Lee was born in a Waishengren family, in a military dependents' village of the Republic of China Armed Forces, located in Chaochou, Pingtung, a southern agricultural county in Taiwan.
-Both of Lee's parents moved following the end of the Chinese civil war in 1949 from De'an, Kiangsi province in Mainland China to Taiwan.
+Lee was born to a waishengren family in a military dependents' village of the Republic of China Armed Forces, located in Chaochou, Pingtung, a southern agricultural county in Taiwan.
+Both of Lee's parents moved following the end of the Chinese Civil War in 1949 from De'an, Jiangxi province in Mainland China to Taiwan.
 He grew up in a household that put a heavy emphasis on education.
+In 1956, when Lee was 2 years old, his family moved to Hualien because his father took a position as the Principal of Taiwan Provincial Hualien Normal School (TPHNS).
+Lee attended two elementary schools in Hualien: Mingli Elementary School and Affiliated Primary School of Taiwan Provincial Hualien Normal School (now National Dong Hwa University Experimental Primary School).
+Lee has mentioned that the eight years he lived in Hualien were the happiest time of his life before he went north to study at National Arts School.

 Lee studied in the Provincial Tainan First Senior High School (now National Tainan First Senior High School) where his father was the principal.
 He was expected to pass the annual Joint College/University Entrance Examination, the only route to a university education in Republic of China.
 But after failing the exam twice, to the disappointment of his father, he entered a three-year college, the National Arts School (now reorganized and expanded as National Taiwan University of Arts), and graduated in 1975.
 His father had wanted him to become a professor, but he had become interested in drama and the arts in college.
 This early frustration set his career on the path of performance art.
 Seeing Ingmar Bergman's film The Virgin Spring (1960) was a formative experience for him.

 After finishing his mandatory military service in the Republic of China Navy (ROCN), Lee went to the US in 1979 to study at the University of Illinois at Urbana–Champaign, where he completed his bachelor's degree in theater in 1980.
 Originally, Lee was interested in acting, but his challenges with speaking English made it difficult, and he quickly turned to directing.
 At UIUC, Lee met his future wife, Jane Lin (林惠嘉 (Lín Huìjiā)), also a student from Taiwan, who was pursuing her PhD degree.
 Thereupon, he enrolled at the Tisch School of the Arts of New York University, where he received his MFA in film production.
 He was a classmate of Spike Lee and worked on the crew of his thesis film, Joe's Bed-Stuy Barbershop: We Cut Heads.

 During graduate school, Lee finished a 16mm short film, Shades of the Lake (1982), which won the Best Drama Award in Short Film in Taiwan.
 His own thesis work, a 43-minute drama, Fine Line (1984), won NYU's Wasserman Award for Outstanding Direction and was also chosen for broadcast by the Public Broadcasting Service.